Machinery and tools

 Follow all instructions given and take all due care and diligence in using equipment.

 Immediately inform the employer of any defects or shortcomings in machinery or equipment that could cause harm or a hazard to your safety or health or that of any other employee.
+Employees have the right to refuse any work tasks that pose a serious risk to their own life or health or to the life or health of others.
+Negotiations must be held with the employer without delay regarding the matter.

 If you do not know what to do or have not been instructed, ask the employer.